chaos-mesh/website/docs/configure-enabled-namespace.md

 :::note

 When you use Helm for installation, commands and parameters differ for different containers.
-Refer to[Install Chaos Mesh using Helm](production-installation-using-helm.md)for more information.
+Refer to [Install Chaos Mesh using Helm](production-installation-using-helm.md) for more information.

 :::